parkchamchi/DepthViewer/README.md

 ### Calling python (optional)
 The [MiDaS v3 DPT models](https://github.com/isl-org/MiDaS), which is exceptionally accurate, hasn't been released as ONNX model that can be used with Unity's Barracuda.
 The `Call Python` buttons will call python subprocess and process it with pytorch.
-For now it just calls `python ./depthpy/depth.py [args]...`, so dependency for MiDaS and `depth.py` should be installed manually, for that check [MiDaS github page](https://github.com/isl-org/MiDaS).
+For now it just calls `python ./depthpy/depth.py [args]...`, so dependency for MiDaS and `depth.py` should be installed manually, for that also check the [MiDaS github page](https://github.com/isl-org/MiDaS).

-For this [dpt_hybrid and dpt_large .pt model files](https://github.com/isl-org/MiDaS#setup) has to be in `depthpy/weights` directory.
+1. Install Python3.
+The version I use is `3.9.6`.
+By default the program calls `python`, assuming it is on PATH.
+This can be changed in the options menu.
+2. Install OpenCV and Numpy. <br>
+`pip install opencv-python numpy`
+3. Install Pytorch that matches your environment from [here](https://pytorch.org/get-started/locally/).
+For me (win64 cuda11.7) it is <br>
+`pip install torch torchvision --extra-index-url https://download.pytorch.org/whl/cu117`
+4. Install [timm](https://pypi.org/project/timm/) for MiDaS. <br>
+`pip install timm`
+5. Go to the directory `depthpy` and run <br>
+`python depth.py -h` <br>
+and see if it prints the manual without any error.
+6. Get `dpt_hybrid` and `dpt_large` models from [here](https://github.com/isl-org/MiDaS#setup) and locate them in `depthpy/weights`.
+Do not change the filenames.
+7. Place any image in the `depthpy` directory, rename it `test.jpg` (or `test.png`) and run <br>
+`python depth.py test.jpg out.zip -i` <br>
+See if it generates a output.
+Also check if `depth.py` is using CUDA by checking `devive: cuda` line.

 ## Inputs
 - Right mouse key: hides the UI.